 Words for songs and hymns are projected on a large screen, and there's sheets available if you can't see well.

 The service lasts about an hour and a quarter.
 Tea & coffee is served after the service and there's plenty of time to chat and get to know people - we don't rush home!

 An informal and relaxed service.
 The church is less full than in the morning service.
 As in the morning service, words are projected on a screen.
-There'll be a sermon and sometime a short "Hot Spot" dealing with a wide range of issues.
+There'll be a sermon, songs and hymns, Bible reading and prayers.
 The service lasts less than an hour and a half.
 Again, tea & coffee are served after the service.

 A few times a year, we have a "Real Issues" service in the evening.
 The format is slightly different with a talk on a topical issue instead of a sermon, and the opportunity to ask questions after the service.

 Whatever you feel most comfortable wearing.
 There'll be a wide range from jeans & t-shirts to suits & ties.